-A longtime fascination with light and shadow led to the creation of Homestead Luminary.
-Jessie leans heavily on art nouveau influences in her creations, but is also inspired by the natural world and elements of art throughout history.
+A longtime fascination with light and shadow led up to the creation of Homestead Luminary.
+Jessie least heavily on Art Nouveau influence in her creations, but is also inspired by the natural world and elements of art throughout history.

 Intentional Stones/ Catherine Aulick